Current ratio vs quick ratio: liquidity metrics explained

 Quick ratio is stricter

 For some business models, inventory is central and predictable.
-For others, it can be a source of risk.
+For others, it can be a source of risk, which is why it is excluded from the acid-test view.

 Liquidity ratios need business model context